Jessie Mei Li: Personal life

+Li uses she/her and they/them pronouns, and identifies as gender nonconforming.

 Li was diagnosed with ADHD as an adult.

-Li has spoken on growing up with a lack of positive Asian and biracial representation onscreen.
-Her conflict over her dual heritage was compounded when she began auditioning, where they noticed mixed-race roles would sometimes go to fully Asian or white actors.
-In an April 2021 interview, Li emphasized the importance of nuanced portrayals of Asians in media.
+Li has spoken on growing up with a lack of positive East Asian and biracial representation onscreen.
+Her conflict over her dual heritage was compounded when she began auditioning, where she noticed mixed-race roles would sometimes go to fully East Asian or white actors.
+In an April 2021 interview, Li emphasized the importance of nuanced portrayals of East Asians in media.

-Li is queer and identifies as a gender-nonconforming person, yet considers herself female.